-But in addition to the new car park, Manchester Airport Terminal 2 will be getting a new terminal pier, which is now completed and is currently in the testing stage.
-It’s due to be ready in the first week of April.
+But in addition to the new car park, Manchester Airport Terminal 2 opened a new terminal pier, which is 216m long and provides stunning views of the airfield.

 Looking forward to 2020, a further extension to Terminal 2 will increase its capacity by 150%, followed by further improvements and refurbishments in 2022, including another pier.

 What Do I Need to Know If I’m Flying from Manchester in 2019?

 When you arrive at Terminal 2, you’ll see the new 650-capacity temporary gate lounge.
 The temporary lounge will be in action for up to two years.
 It features ceiling-high windows with a close-up view of the airfield and wall art detailing the airport’s 80-year history.
 The area also sees new enlarged toilet cubicles and new wayfinding branding so you’ll never get lost again!